imjacobclark/CodingKataRomanNumerals/PHP/README.md

 ### RomanNumeralGeneratorSlimPHP

-JSON API implimentation utilising the previously developed class I abstracted returned values into JSON utilising the SlimPHP framework to define RESTful 'GET' endpoints.
+JSON API implimentation of the previously developed class.
+I abstracted returned values into JSON and the SlimPHP framework to define RESTful 'GET' endpoints.